TechnicJelle/BlueMapFilteredEntities/README.md

 You might recognise this format from BlueMap's own marker configuration.

 ### Filters
-A single filter contains one or multiple properties, between a pair of curly brackes: ` { } `
+A single filter contains one or multiple properties, between a pair of curly braces: ` { } `

 The different filters inside a filter-set are combined with OR logic, meaning that if any of the filters match, the entity will be matched.\